vlad-bab/frontend-project-44/README.md

 ### 3. Create the symlink

-While you are in the root directory of the project:
+While in the root directory of the project:
 ```
 npm link
 ```